Kuruyia/IndevProxy/README.md

 If sounds are already downloaded (something that the Minecraft launcher should already have done for you), this is enough for the game to have sounds again.

 ##### Disclaimer:
 - IndevProxy will not attempt, for now, to serve assets asked directly by the game.
-- Musics seems to be non-functional for an unknown reason.
 - Unfortunately, Mojang now only hosts post-Beta Sound Update sounds

 ### Skins